I use five different notebooks. Why? Because each has a distinct purpose or feature that helps me stay productive.

 Because I can’t share articles from my favorite news reader, Zite directly to Diigo, I use an IFTTT recipe that automatically sends articles bookmarked in Pocket to my Diigo account, where I can read, highlight, and annotate them later.

-By using Diigo as a notebook (online and its iPad app) I don’t clutter up Evernote or Springpad with a bunch of website articles that I will probably never review more than a few times.
+By using Diigo as a notebook (online and its iPad app [No Longer Available]) I don’t clutter up Evernote or Springpad with a bunch of website articles that I will probably never review more than a few times.
 Diigo is cross-platform and it reads great on the iPad Air.

 Follow Springpad Notebooks